MicrosoftDocs/cpp-docs/docs/dotnet/hosting-a-windows-form-user-control-as-an-mfc-dialog-box.md

 1. Add a new class that subclasses `CDialog`.

      Right click on project name and add an MFC class (called CHostForWinForm) that subclasses `CDialog`.
-Since you do not need the dialog box resource, you can delete the resource ID (select the Resource View, expand the Dialog folder and delete IDD_HOSTFORWINFORM resource.
+Since you do not need the dialog box resource, you can delete the resource ID (select Resource View, expand the Dialog folder and delete IDD_HOSTFORWINFORM resource.
 Then, remove any references to the ID in code.).

 1. Replace `CDialog` in CHostForWinForm.h and CHostForWinForm.cpp files with `CWinFormsDialog<WindowsControlLibrary1::UserControl1>`.